paha77/placehold_it/README.md

 # Description

-A simple PHP-class to generate transparend placeholder images in Data-URI format
+A simple PHP-class to generate transparent placeholder images in Data-URI format

 # Usage